joshmeranda/undo/undos/README.md

 #### Conditional Command Expressions

 # Best Practices and Guidelines
+In this section you will find some

 ## Grouping files
-As much as possible try to group related commands into their own directory, such as how all the GNU Coreutils commands are stored under the `coreutils` directory.
+As much as possible try to group related commands into their own directory, such as how all the GNU Coreutils commands are stored under the [`coreutils`](/undos/coreutils) directory.
 This may also apply to a single command with large sub commands like `git`, where each sub-command should be separated into its own file.
-For example, the command `git add` should be stored in a file called `git-add.toml`.
+For example, the command `git add` should be stored in a file called `git/git-add.toml`.

-## Precise Arguments
-Any argument that can ensure that no files are overwritten, or that when "undone" would result in essentially the same condition as before can be considered precise.
-For example, a `--no-clobber` argument to `mv` is precise as it ensures that no files will be overwritten; however, `--interactive` is imprecise as it is still possible for the user to have elected to remove the original file.

 ## Testing